Police: California officer killed by gang member

 "It's really hard for me to hold back my tears because all of us have been grieving since 10 this morning, and I didn't think I had any tears left," he said.

-Piper said Boyer was the first officer the department has lost since the last 1970s.
+Piper said Boyer was the first officer the department has lost since the late 1970s.
+He was at least the fifth US law enforcement officer to be fatally shot in the line of duty this year, according to the National Law Enforcement Officers Memorial Fund.

 Condolences for Boyer and best wishes for Hazel's recovery poured in from law enforcement.